What we do

 Safeguarding is everyone’s responsibility, and understanding its principles is crucial for all.

-Safeguarding means protecting an adult’s right to live in safety, free from abuse and neglect.
-(DHSC, 2014, 14.7)
+Safeguarding means protecting an adult’s right to live in safety, free from abuse and neglect (DHSC, Care and Support Statutory Guidance 2014, 14.7 Care and support statutory guidance – GOV.UK).

 Safeguarding adults focuses on protecting individuals with care and support needs from: